musoke/UltraDark.jl/README.md

 You will need [Julia](https://julialang.org/).

-To install and runs tests, open the Julia REPL and enter `pkg` mode by pressing `]`.
+To install and run tests, open the Julia REPL and enter `pkg` mode by pressing `]`.
 ```julia
 pkg> dev https://github.com/musoke/UltraDark.jl